drewjparker91/calculator-1/README.md

 ### Technologies Used
 * HTML
 * JavaScript
+ * JQuery

 ### Licencing
-Copyright 2020 _Mike Manchee and Drew Macauley_
+Copyright 2020 _Mike Manchee, Drew Macauley and Drew Parker_
 This is licenced under MIT